Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

 ![Screenshot 2025-02-25 130423](https://github.com/user-attachments/assets/06392e5f-04ad-45bf-8be2-39beb00e1f14)

-The following insights can be gootten from the above
+The following insights can be gotten from the above
 - Top selling product

   Shoes are the highest selling product with a total sales of 613,380.
 This indicates a great demand for the product.